The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

-Because of the assumption postulated in \ref{n1}, the movements of the population distribution over the space $\EEE\times\Rpp$ can now be treated as movements in the space $\DB^\EEE$ which take place in the random environment given by the transition in the productivity state~-- the only exogenous aggregate variable faced by all agents.
+Because of the assumption postulated in \ref{n1}, the movement of the population distribution over the space $\EEE\times\Rpp$ can now be treated as a movement in the space $\DB^\EEE$ which is affected by the random environment given by the transition in the productivity state~-- the only exogenous aggregate variable faced by all agents.
 Describing these movements is one of the key aspects of the model and is the task we turn to next.